 Where to start

-If you work for a public agency, the reporting rules, the license, and the criminal case all need to be handled together and on time.
-You can use the free written case analysis below or call me directly.
+If you work for a public agency, the reporting rules, the license, the employer's process, and the criminal case all need to be handled together and on time, which is exactly what I help you coordinate.
+Use the free case analysis on this page, or call me directly at (888) 271-6644.
+I answer my own phone, 24/7, and what you tell me is confidential.
 It may also help to read about DUI and employment background checks and expunging a DUI conviction.